Islington station (Toronto): History

 Islington station was opened in 1968 in what was then the Borough of Etobicoke and served as the western terminus for Line 2 Bloor–Danforth for 12 years until the extension to was completed in 1980.

 Until 1973, TTC buses and subway trains serving the station were in separate fare zones and so turnstiles and collector booths were placed between the bus bays and the subway platforms.
 The fare barrier was reconfigured after the zones were abolished to put the bus bays inside the fare-paid zone, and its layout was simplified in a later renovation.

 However, the bus bays have also been used by non-TTC buses.
 In the early years, some Gray Coach long-distance services called at Islington, and the Airport Express, also then operated by Gray Coach, had an Islington station route.
 Greyhound eventually took over this Gray Coach route in 1992 and transferred to Pacific Western Europe in 1993.
 MiWay buses from Mississauga, which at first stopped outside the station, began using several of the bus bays in 1980 after they were no longer needed for TTC buses once Kipling station opened.
 On January 4, 2021, MiWay moved its operations from this station to a new regional bus terminal at Kipling station.

 A redevelopment of the bus terminal is planned during the 2020s, as part of upgrade works to make the station accessible.
+In 2026, construction of a new bus terminal was underway, with plans to demolish the old terminal.